AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/introduction/understand-test-results.md

 As classes de teste precisam ser testes JUnit normais.
 A infraestrutura de teste é projetada e configurada para ser compatível com as convenções usadas pela biblioteca de testes aem-testing-customers.
 Os desenvolvedores são fortemente incentivados a usar essa biblioteca e seguir suas práticas recomendadas.
 Consulte [Git Link](https://github.com/adobe/aem-testing-clients) para obter mais detalhes.

+#### Execução de teste local {#local-test-execution}

+Como as classes de teste são testes JUnit, elas podem ser executadas a partir de Java IDEs comuns como Eclipse, IntelliJ, NetBeans e assim por diante.

+No entanto, ao executar esses testes, será necessário definir uma variedade de propriedades do sistema esperadas pelos aem-testing-customers (e os clientes de teste Sling subjacentes).

+As propriedades do sistema são as seguintes:

+* `sling.it.instances - should be set to 2`
+* `sling.it.instance.url.1 - should be set to the author URL, for example, http://localhost:4502`
+* `sling.it.instance.runmode.1 - should be set to author`
+* `sling.it.instance.adminUser.1 - should be set to the author admin user, e.g. admin`
+* `sling.it.instance.adminPassword.1 - should be set to the author admin password`
+* `sling.it.instance.url.2 - should be set to the author URL, for example, http://localhost:4503`
+* `sling.it.instance.runmode.2 - should be set to publish`
+* `sling.it.instance.adminUser.2 - should be set to the publish admin user, for example, admin`
+* `sling.it.instance.adminPassword.2 - should be set to the publish admin password`

 ## Teste de auditoria de conteúdo {#content-audit-testing}

 A auditoria de conteúdo é um recurso disponível nos pipelines de produção do Cloud Manager que é acionado pelo Lighthouse, uma ferramenta de código aberto do Google.
 Esse recurso é ativado em todos os pipelines de produção do Cloud Manager.